 A bell that was named for the man who was the Commissioner of Work, Benjamin Hall, when the tower was completed in 1859.

-You can either take an official guided tour, (I love their guided tours since they give you a sneak peek, behind-the-scenes, and introduces you to all of the Palace’s most famous attractions, including the Queens Robing Room, the House of Commons, and the opulent House of Lords.
-Sure, you can visit by yourself.
-But, the sheer amount of information displayed before you can be a bit overwhelming), do a self-guided audio tour (These audio tours typically take around an hour and fifteen minutes to complete and allow you to go at your own pace), or sit in on a session at the Houses of Parliament for FREE!
+To do this, you can either take an official guided tour, do a self-guided audio tour (These audio tours typically take around an hour and fifteen minutes to complete and allow you to go at your own pace), or sit in on a session at the Houses of Parliament for FREE!

 And yes, I really did just type out the word free.

-To attend a Houses of Parliament Debate, first, find out what days Parliament is in session (by checking out their website here) and then head to the main entrance at Cromwell Green, where visitors assistants will tall you what is being debated, and how long the session may last.
+So, to attend a Houses of Parliament Debate, first, find out what days Parliament is in session (by checking out their website here), and then head to the main entrance at Cromwell Green, where visitors assistants will tell you what is being debated, and how long the session may last.